 Goods and/or services valued from $2,500 to $100,000 may be purchased from the lowest and best of two quotations in writing or request for proposal process.

 Goods and/or services valued over $100,000 are purchased through a competitive sealed bid or request for proposals process.
 Vendors are notified of TVT’s intent to obtain bids or proposals by direct mailings from current vendor lists and through newspaper advertisements.

 As part of an FTA recipient’s obligation to maintain adequate technical capacity to carry out its project and comply with the Common Grant Rules, the recipient’s third party contracting capability must be adequate to undertake its procurements effectively and efficiently in compliance with applicable Federal, State, and local requirements.
 The Common Grant Rules require the recipient to maintain a contract administration system to ensure that it and its third party contractors comply with the terms, conditions, and specifications of their contracts or purchase orders and applicable Federal, State and local requirements.
 Specific third party contract provisions are required for each third party contract including requirements that each third party contractor extend those provisions to its subcontractors to the extent required.
 Additional guidelines for third party contract provisions are found by visiting the following website: FTA Circular 4220.1F

-Per TVT’s procurement requirements, this link is a brief copy of the Federal Mandated Third Party Contract Clauses (additional clauses may be necessary due to varying procurement specifications and needs, and will be cited in the individual RFP/IFB)
+Per TVT’s procurement requirements, this link is the TVT General Contract Provisions (additional clauses may be necessary due to varying procurement specifications and needs, and will be cited in the individual RFP/IFB)

 The acknowledgement of receipt is necessary for third party vendors to include as part of their bid package as a responsible vendor.